 - Make sure all the SCCM clients are running with the latest version

-- Analyse the Security and Antivirus policies
+- Analyze the Security and Antivirus policies

 - Migrate to Windows 10 – Much stable WMI and Windows core components